Our world-class Executive MBA education helps leaders grow while staying connected to a dynamic business environment.

 The School's Diversity, Equity, and Inclusion (DEI) Initiative, led by the Vice Dean of DEI, monitors and makes recommendations pertaining to the Initiative's three pillars of Community Diversity, Curriculum and Classroom Inclusion, and Culture and Climate.
 Meanwhile, a Standing Committee – comprising students, faculty, and staff – creates relevant campus and community programming.

-After proudly calling Uris Hall home for more than half a century, Columbia Business School will expand its facilities on 17 acres five blocks north of the University’s Morningside Heights Campus.
+After proudly calling Uris Hall home for more than half a century, Columbia Business School expands its facilities on 17 acres five blocks north of the University’s Morningside Heights Campus.

 - Class size